Krishan00007/C-program-notes/c program.c.md

 short:2
 long:8
 ```
-## 7:To show area,perimeter,volume of square
+## 7:Write a source code to show area,perimeter,volume of square
 ```

  //Area,premiter,volume of square